Patrick Wisdom Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.09).
+- The Dodgers have a 4.52 team ERA that ranks 18th among all league pitching staffs.

-- Dodgers pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Dodgers pitchers combine to rank 20th in baseball in home runs allowed (26 total, 1.2 per game).

-- Urias makes the start for the Dodgers, his fifth of the season.
-He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.
+- The Dodgers are sending Kershaw (3-1) to make his fifth start of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- In his last time out on Sunday, the left-hander went 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering eight hits.
+- In his most recent time out on Wednesday against the New York Mets, the left-hander went seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.